anupeesay10/Stock_App/README.md

 2. Open the project in an IDE of your choice
 3. Open and run "stock.py"

-**Important Note:** Any .csv files in this repository are data retrieved from Yahoo Finance from prior use that were also stored into a .cv file along with in the database.
-They do **NOT** affect the running of the application.
+**Important Note:** Any .csv files in this repository are data retrieved from Yahoo Finance from prior use that were also stored into a .csv file along with in the database.
+They do **NOT** affect the application from running normally.

 I hope you enjoy this application!